 Phlebitis, a serious venous inflammation, is caused when the blood vessel walls are damaged.
 This damage can be caused by injury, trauma or infection to your veins.
 Unlike varicose veins, which occur in your legs, phlebitis can occur in your arms also.
 The condition can cause pain and irritation, as it prevents proper circulation.
 It’s important Phlebitis is treated by a doctor.

-Bulging varicose veins
+Bulging varicose veins in legs

 Bulging veins that persist for some time are often the result of a vein condition called Chronic Venous Insufficiency.
 CVI causes vein valves, which are supposed to keep blood flowing back to the heart, to fail and leak.
 This allows blood to seep back into the veins and pool there, causing them to swell, and become visible above the skin surface.
 Bulging veins – even if they have not become discoloured yet – can be an early sign of CVI and an indication that you should visit a vein doctor.